'My daughter was my world'

 Video

-Jolly lost her daughter and mother-in-law when their home collapsed due to heavy rain and flooding in Kerala.
+Jolly lost her daughter and mother-in-law when their home collapsed in Kerala's devastating floods.

 -